Principal Middleware Architect Blog: http://blog.christianposta.com Twitter: @christianposta Email: christian@redhat.com |

 Let’s run a linux command inside a docker container:

-docker run --rm centos:7 echo "hello world"
+docker run --rm centos:7 echo "hello world"output:

 ceposta@postamac(~) $ docker run --rm centos:7 echo "hello world" hello world